healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

-## Monitoring Cron Jobs
+# Monitoring Cron Jobs

 SITE_NAME is perfectly suited for monitoring cron jobs.
+All you have to do is update your cron job command to send a HTTP request to SITE_NAME after a job completes.

-Let's look at an example: a machine with the following cron job:
+Let's look at an example:

 ```bash
 $ crontab -l